Twin-width of Planar Graphs; a Short Proof: Proof of

-If $S\not=\emptyset$, all faces of $S$ are reduced (or empty), and the BFS tree $T\subseteq S$ from \Cref{def:splendid}.\ref{it:Tpropert} has at most $2$ leaves, we get that $T$ consists of at most two $T$-vertical paths, and that $S$ has at most two non-empty faces by \Cref{def:splendid}.\,\ref{it:Tpropert}.
-Since the two faces are reduced, every layer of $\ca L$ contains at most $2+2=4$ vertices.
-So, $(H,S'=\emptyset,\ca L)$ is also a splendid layered skeletal trigraph and we continue with the previous paragraph.
+Thus, we may assume that $S\neq\emptyset$.
+If all faces of $S$ are $1$-reduced or blank, and the BFS tree $T\subseteq S$ from \Cref{def:splendid}.\ref{it:Tpropert} has at most $2$ leaves, we get that $T$ consists of at most two $T$-vertical paths, and that $S$ has at most two non-blank faces by \Cref{def:splendid}.\ref{it:Tpropert}.
+Since the two faces are $1$-reduced, every layer of $\ca L$ contains at most $1+1+2=4$ vertices.
+So, $(H,S'=\emptyset,\ca L)$ is also a splendid layered skeletal trigraph and we continue as in the previous paragraph.